Tropical Storm Lisa Forms, Could Intensify Into Category 1 Hurricane: NHC

 All eyes are on the Caribbean as Tropical Storm Lisa formed Monday, the next named system of the 2022 Atlantic hurricane season.

-Lisa has winds of 40 miles per hour as it moves west at 14 mph, currently sitting 175 miles south of Kingston, Jamaica with the latest advisory from the National Hurricane Center.
+Lisa has winds of 45 mph as it moves west at 14 mph 185 miles south-southwest of Kingston, Jamaica, with the latest advisory from the National Hurricane Center.

 Stay informed about local news and weather during the hurricane season.
 Get the NBC 6 South Florida app for iOS or Android and pick your alerts.